engr101staff/engr101matlab/_sources/functions_and_data/ex/scope_and_parameters.in.rst

 Consider each of the following programs, which attempt to define and call a function for the *dot-product* of two vectors (multiply the two vectors, element-by-element, and then add it all up).
 If the program is correct, simply write "correct".
-However, if the program contains a mistake, write a brief explanation of the mistake in terms of scopes, parameters, and/or return values in the Matlab program.
+However, if the program contains a mistake, write a brief explanation of the mistake in terms of scopes, parameters, and/or return values in the MATLAB program.

 .. list-table::
   :align: left